-Test asset location Access protocol Example URL URL description Local Hard Drive FILE file://C:/testassets C:\testassets Access files on the local hard drive of the machine on which Cerify is installed.
-Such URLs have two parts, the first being the protocol identifier file:// and the second part C:/testassets being a locally accessible path.
+Test asset location Access protocol Example URL URL description Local Hard FILE Drive FILE file://C:/testassets C:\testassets Access files on the local hard drive of the machine on which Cerify is installed. · Such URLs have two parts, the first being the protocol identifier file:// and the second part C:/testassets being a locally accessible path.
 NOTE.
 The URL format for the FILE protocol uses forward slashes and not backslashes as the corresponding native path structure in Windows.
-Also, you need not specify a user name/password when setting up a MediaLocation using the file:// protocol.
-DVD drive or Remov- able stor- age FILE file://D:/testfolder E:\samples file:// protocol should be used when accessing a DVD drive or removable storage device that is available locally to the machine running Cerify.
-DVD drive or Remov- able stor- age on a remote computer FILE or SMB smb://machinename/DVD- share/ z:\USBshare In cases where test assets are located on a remote DVD drive or removable device then that device must be shared.
+Also, you need not specify a user name/password when setting up a MediaLocation using the file://protocol.
+DVD drive FILE file://D:/testfolder file:// protocol should be used when accessing a or Remov- able stor- age E:\samples DVD drive or removable storage device that is available locally to the machine running Cerify.
+DVD drive or Remov- FILE or SMB smb://machinename/DVD- share/ In cases where test assets are located on a remote DVD drive or removable device then that device able stor- age on a remote computer z:\USBshare must be shared.
 In the second example, the Z: drive on the Cerify system has been set up to point to the shared drive FTP server FTP ftp://192.168.0.153/ assets/ File Transfer Protocol.
 Access the assets directory using the FTP server at the supplied location.
-Windows FILE or File Share SMB file://z:/dir smb://machinename/dir Test assets located in a shared folder on a remote PC may be access over file:// protocol through mapped network drives.
+Windows File Share FILE or SMB file://Z:/dir smb://machinename/dir Test assets located in a shared folder on a remote PC may be access over file:// protocol through mapped network drives.
 The example given assumes the remote shared folder to be mapped as "Z" drive on the machine running Cerify.
 Windows networking, also known as CIFS can also be used to access files and directories mounted on machine name.
 NOTE.
 It is recommended that the file:// protocol be used in preference to smb:// in this case, unless fine grained control of smb client configuration which is not supported by Windows is needed (needing to set the buffer size to use when copying files from remote Windows shares).

-Table 3: Supported connectivity types and protocols
+Table 4: Supported connectivity types and protocols (cont.)